-It’s the final home game of the regular season for the San Antonio Spurs (47-16) as they try to finish with only five losses in the AT&T Center, while also looking to push their seven-game winning streak up to eight.
+It’s the final home game of the regular season for the San Antonio Spurs (47-16) as they try to finish

 The Spurs will be hosting the Portland Trail Blazers, who are looking to end their five game losing streak.
 Being on the road doesn’t help the Blazers, as they hold an 8-23 road record, and are 3-7 in their last 10 games.
 The Blazers haven’t meshed well chemistry-wise this season after hoping for a promising season.
 Former head coach Nate McMillan was fired during the season, several players were traded or almost traded, and All-Star LaMarcus Aldridge went down with a season ending right hip injury early in the month of April.

 The Spurs are full healthy and are one win away from wrapping up the number one seed in the Western Conference.
 Head coach Gregg Popovich will be monitoring minutes these last three games as he chose to sit Tim Duncan in the Spurs’ win over the Cleveland Cavalier on Sunday.

 The expectation is that either Tony Parker or Manu Ginobili, or possibly both players will be rested tonight against the Trail Blazers, and the substitutions of key players will carry on throughout the week until the playoffs begin.

 The Trail Blazers have been using an unusual approach to their final games.
 They’ve been resting Jamal Crawford one game, then resting Nicolas Batum the following game for an unknown reason according to our friends at Pinwheel Empire.
 For a team that isn’t going to make the playoffs, it’s an odd substitution pattern to end the season.

 Whose streak will end tonight, the Spurs or the Blazers?